NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/LU_CLIENT_LIST.md

 # Listing Games and Events in the Client
-Now that we’ve added a way to get all games and events from the server, let’s display those lists in react.
+Now that we’ve added a way to get all games and events from the server, let’s display those lists in React.

 ## Client Code